abhishekshaarma/neural-network-from-scratch/README.md

 # Neural Network Implementation from Scratch

-A C++ implementation of a fully-connected neural network built from scratch, optimized with the Eigen library for efficient matrix operations.
+A C++ implementation of a fully-connected neural network built from scratch, optimized with the Eigen library for efficient matrix operations. (should I also upload my notes?)

 ## Overview